Ferries & Cliff House Railway: History

 Construction of the system had left the company in debt amounting to $1.9 million.
-(Note: $ in adjusted for inflation) Success of the line laid in the 5¢ (Note: $ in adjusted for inflation) fare, which included a transfer to the steam line.
+(Note: equivalent to $ in adjusted for inflation) Success of the line laid in the 5¢ (Note: equivalent to $ in adjusted for inflation) fare, which included a transfer to the steam line.
 This greatly increased access to the seaside by providing affordable transportation.
 The 2800 ft single-track branch on Sacramento Street was rebuilt for cable operation in 1892 over a period of seventy days, considered very quick at the time.
 The railway was purchased by a subsidiary of the Southern Pacific Railroad and merged into a new Market Street Railway in October 1893.
 The system would go on to see further expansion under its new ownership.

 Rolling stock

 The Park and Cliff House Railroad operated with six Baldwins (C/N 8955, 8961, 8973, 8974, 9065 & 9073).
 The company was reorganized as the Ferries and Cliff House Railroad with two more Baldwins (C/N 9756 & 9763) built in 1889.
 These locomotives were widely distributed during the first decade of the 20th century.
 One went to the Diamond and Caldor Railway, one to the Oahu Railway and Land Company, one to the San Jose and Santa Clara Electric Company, one to the Glynn and Peterson Lumber Company, and two to the Red River Lumber Company in Westwood, California.